 Students with a bachelor’s degree who are not matriculating in a degree program but would like to take a few graduate-level courses should also complete the application and must satisfy all admissions requirements, with the exception of taking the GRE.
 Also, students applying for special student status must submit two letters of recommendation.

-An adviser will monitor the student’s progress and advise the student on the courses to take.
-Any courses taken outside the department and some courses from within the department will require approval from the adviser.
-An adviser should assist the PhD student in finding a thesis supervisor.
-The thesis supervisor will act as the adviser for the student and will also guide the student through the dissertation.
+An advisor will monitor the student’s progress and advise the student on the courses to take.
+Any courses taken outside the department and some courses from within the department will require approval from the advisor.
+An advisor should assist the PhD student in finding a thesis supervisor.
+The thesis supervisor will act as the advisor for the student and will also guide the student through the dissertation.

 Satisfactory Academic Progress